rebner123/BCP-Live/README.md

 # BCP-Live
-BCP app for sports, clubs, and school announcements Hello, world.
+BCP app for sports, clubs, and school announcements.